Wall Street Pummels PPD Inc. (PPD) After Recent Earnings Report

 PPD’s Market Performance

-PPD stocks went down by -8.27% for the week, with a monthly drop of -5.66% and a quarterly performance of 13.52%.
-The volatility ratio for the week stands at 4.94% while the volatility levels for the past 30 days are set at 3.44% for PPD Inc..
-The simple moving average for the period of the last 20 days is -8.32% for PPD stocks with a simple moving average of 16.39% for the last 200 days.
+PPD stocks went up by 5.61% for the week, with a monthly drop of -2.61% and a quarterly performance of 10.26%.
+The volatility ratio for the week stands at 4.29% while the volatility levels for the past 30 days are set at 3.40% for PPD Inc..
+The simple moving average for the period of the last 20 days is -1.17% for PPD stocks with a simple moving average of 22.40% for the last 200 days.

 Analysts’ Opinion of PPD